Racing to improve kids’ health

 At the starting line of the RBC Race for the Kids at Comer Children’s Hospital, hundreds of runners and walkers line up, ready to race to the finish line on the University of Chicago’s campus in Hyde Park.
 The excitement builds as families and friends cheer from the sidelines of the 5K course.

-The RBC Race for the Kids at Comer Children’s, an annual event that supports life-saving pediatric research at the University of Chicago Medicine Comer Children’s Hospital, was started in 2003 by Jean and Daniel Mohan, a grateful patient family.
+The RBC Race for the Kids at Comer Children’s is an annual event that supports life-saving pediatric research at the University of Chicago Medicine Comer Children’s Hospital.
+The annual race was started in 2003 by Jean and Daniel Mohan, a grateful patient family.
 In 2013, the Royal Bank of Canada (RBC), one of North America’s leading financial services companies, became the race’s title sponsor.
-Since then, the race has grown to become the largest community fundraiser for Comer Children’s—raising more than $53 million and attracting 325,000+ total participants.
+Since then, the race has become the largest community fundraiser for Comer Children’s—raising more than $3.4 million and attracting 18,000+ total participants.

-The race is part of RBC’s Race for the Kids Series, which includes 17 charitable races across the globe—from Barbados to London to Hong Kong to Sydney, Australia.
+The race is part of RBC’s Race for the Kids Series, which includes 17 global charitable races—from Barbados to London to Hong Kong to Sydney, Australia.
 All of RBC’s races support youth-related causes.

-Funds raised support researchers in a variety of fields, including investigating the effects of environmental exposures among children with asthma on Chicago’s South Side; developing effective tools for diagnosing and predicting Clostridium difficile, a life-threatening infection; and determining the effectiveness of cognitive behavioral therapy for children with depression and anxiety resulting from a rare condition known as median arcuate ligament syndrome.
+Funds raised in 2022 are supporting research projects such as a study underway that is measuring cardiovascular changes in children with food allergies who are undergoing oral food challenges to detect an early warning of anaphylaxis.
+Other projects include investigating the effects of environmental exposures among children with asthma on Chicago’s South Side; developing effective tools for diagnosing and predicting Clostridium difficile, a life-threatening infection; and determining the effectiveness of cognitive behavioral therapy for children with depression and anxiety resulting from a rare condition known as median arcuate ligament syndrome.

 “Children need access to health care in order to reach their full potential,” Stanley Johnsen said.
 “Comer Children’s does this important work in the Chicago community, while also advancing pediatric research that has a global impact.”